Palliative Care

 The thesis is to be written in English.

-The two research groups being responsible for the PhD candidate should propose one member each to the committee.
+The research groups being responsible for the PhD candidate should propose one member each to the committee.
 These must be recruited from research institutions outside both NTNU and the other collaborating institution.
 The committee must have at least one international member (not from Norway).